pjborowiecki/MARIUSZ-E-Commerce-Jewelery-Store/README.md

 - [ ] Style transactional emails

 - [ ] Add middleware
+- [ ] Add auth and role checks for all dashboard pages

 - [ ] Decide on how to handle categories and subcategories
 - [ ] Define Zod validations for Categories and Subcategories
 - [ ] Define database schemas for categories and subcategories
 - [ ] Define database schema for products and tags
+- [ ] Add tags related field to "add product" form

 - [ ] Implement getCart() method
 - [ ] Finish the shopping cart sheet